 Deena Goff, an advisor to SMART Cranleigh, writes…

 Loneliness is a perfectly normal perceived feeling rather than an actual condition.
 It is one that everyone struggles with at one time or another.
 It can be experienced by all ages from isolated babies, children in nursery, through school, university, work, retirement and the elderly.
-Peoples from all walks of life from celebrities and the rich to the most vulnerable, poor and frail can be affected.
-A change in life’s circumstances can trigger loneliness such as that experienced by new parents, single parents, sole carers, moving home, refugees, expatriates, bereavement and those with growing impairments in sight hearing and mobility.
+People from all walks of life from celebrities and the rich to the most vulnerable, poor and frail can be affected.
+A change in life’s circumstances can trigger loneliness such as that experienced by new parents, single parents, sole carers, moving home, refugees, expatriates, bereavement and those with growing impairments in sight, hearing and mobility.
 Carers and those who are restricted by physical and mental disabilities are particularly vulnerable.

 Loneliness leads to further withdrawal from social contact, clinical depression, mental and physical ill health, and can lead to self-harm through drink, drugs, and eating disorders.
-Its prevalence in the UK has grown as other conditions (morbidity) and average life expectancy has improved.
+Its prevalence in the UK has grown as other conditions (morbidity) and average life expectancy have improved.

 The UK Government, recognising the pernicious effects loneliness has on society, has appointed the Minister for Sport and Civil Society, Tracey Crouch, as the ministerial lead for loneliness.
 She will take forward the work done by Jo Cox, the Foundation and the Commission for loneliness.
 The Government will be developing a strategy and will provide a dedicated fund for various initiatives.